xcp-ng/xcp-ng-org/docs/networking/networking.md

 A toolstack restart is needed as before.

 :::tip
-XAPI might not remove the already-installed route until the host is rebooted.
+<abbr title="Xen Project Management API">XAPI</abbr> might not remove the already-installed route until the host is rebooted.
 If you need to remove it ASAP,  you can use `ip route del 10.88.0.0/14 via 10.88.113.193`.
 Check that it's gone with `route -n`.
 :::

 ## 🕸️ Full mesh network